 - Sammy Mahdi, Belgian Secretary of State for asylum and migration

 - Gonzalo Vargas Llosa, UNHCR Representative for EU Affairs, Belgium, Ireland, Luxembourg and the Netherlands

-- Catherine Woollard, DG European Consortium for Refugees and Exiles
+- Catherine Woollard, Director European Consortium for Refugees and Exiles

 More info about UNHCR here.